Safety Index Synthesis via Sum-of-Squares Programming: Background of Sum of Square Programming

-Optimization problems with \textit{global positiveness constraints}~\cite{zhao2022provably} in the form of finding a function $F(x), \text{ s.t. } \forall x\in\mathbb{R}^{n_x}, G\circ F(x)>0$, where $G$ is a function, have been widely studied and successfully applied to many problems~\cite{zhao2022provably}.
-SOSTOOLS~\cite{papachristodoulou2013sostools} implements SOSP to solve the problems with \textit{global positiveness constraints}.
+Optimization problems with \textit{global positiveness constraints}~\cite{zhao2022provably} in the form of finding a function $F(x), \text{ s.t. } \forall x\in\mathbb{R}^{n_x}, G\circ F(x)>0$, where $G$ is a function, have been widely studied and can be solved by SOSTOOLs~\cite{zhao2022provably}.
 However, our problem requires $\min_{u \in \mathcal{U}} \dot{\phi}(x, u)$ to be nonpositive on a limited-size manifold, i.e. $x\in \mathcal{X}, \phi(x) = 0$.
 Hence, Problem \ref{def:problem 1} cannot be directly solved by SOSTOOLS.
 Instead, we will reconsider the theory behind SOSP to solve Problem \ref{def:problem 1}.

 To ensure \textit{global positiveness} of a condition, the easiest way is to show that there does not exist any \revision{solution such that} the condition is violated (refute set).
 Constructing the refute set and showing it is empty is the core idea behind SOSP~\cite{parrilo2003semidefinite} to ensure \textit{global positiveness}.
 To show that the refute set is empty, we need to invoke the equivalence conditions in \textit{Positivstellensatz}~\cite{parrilo2003semidefinite}.
-Before introducing \textit{Positivstellensatz}, we first review a key concept: ring-theoretic \textit{cone}~\cite{bochnak2013real}.
+Before introducing \textit{Positivstellensatz}, we first review a key concept: ring-theoretic \textit{cone}~\cite{parrilo2003semidefinite}.